txchen-USTC/Flora/README.md

 ## Citation

-Please consider citing our papers if you think our codes, data, or models are useful.
+Please consider citing our papers if you think our codes are useful.
 Thank you! <br>

 ```
 @article{chen2025flora,